-- 202. Tributary Stream: means Aa minor water course, including brooks and creeks. - 203.
-Total Suspended Solids: (Aalso, TSS) means a A dry-weight measurement of particulates suspended in a sample of water or wastewater. - 204.
-TSS: See means- Total Suspended Solids in Section 1(B) of this rule. - 205.
-Unit: See means Dwelling unit in Section 1(B) of this rule. - 206.
-Unorganized area: Also or Unorganized Territory, means An-an area subject to the jurisdiction of the Maine Land Use Planning Commission under 12 M-R-S-, Chapter 106-A. - 207.
-U.S.G.S.: means United States Geological Survey. - Value: means Tthe relative lightness or intensity of a color; one of the three variables of soil color defined within the Munsell system of classification. - Variance: means Wwritten authorization that permits some act or condition not otherwise permitted by this rulethese rules. - 210.
-Vault privy: means Aan alternative toilet that retains human waste in a sealed vault. - 211.
-Vernal pool: means Aa natural, temporary-to-semi-permanent body of water, also known as a seasonal forest pool, occurring in a shallow depression that typically fills during the spring or fall and may dry during the summer.
-Vernal pools have no permanent inlet and no viable populations or predatory fish, and may provide the primary breeding habitat for wood frogs, spotted salamanders, blue-spotted salamanders, and fairy shrimp, as well as valuable habitat for other plants and wildlife, including rare, threatened, and endangered species. - 212.
-Vernal pool, significant: means Vvernal pools that are not man-made whosewhere their significance is determined by the number and type of pool-breeding amphibian egg masses in a pool, or the presence of fairy shrimp, or use by threatened or endangered species, as specified in Section 9(B) of the Significant Wildlife Habitat Rules (06-096 CMR ch\335). - 213.
-Wastewater: means Aany domestic wastewater, or other wastewater from commercial, industrial, or residential sources which has constituents similar to that of domestic wastewater.
-This term specifically excludes hazardous or toxic wastes and materials. - Wastewater discharge license: means ₩wastewater discharge license issued by the Maine Department of Environmental Protection under 38 M2R2S §414.
+- 199. Test pit means an observation hole dug into the ground such that soil strata or horizons at the sides of the hole are easily observed and measured in place.
+Typical methods include the use of a hand shovel or backhoe. - 200.
+Tidal Waters means a water body other than a watercourse, inland lake, or pond, which is affected by the rise and fall of water levels caused by the combined effects of the rotation of the earth and the gravitational forces exerted by the moon and the sun. - 201.
+Tributary Stream means a minor water course, including brooks and creeks. - 202.
+Total Suspended Solids (also, TSS) means a dry-weight measurement of particulates suspended in a sample of water or wastewater. - 203.
+TSS means Total Suspended Solids in Section 1(B) of this rule. - 204.
+Unit means Dwelling unit in Section 1(B) of this rule. - 205.
+Unorganized area: or Unorganized Territory means an area subject to the jurisdiction of the Maine Land Use Planning Commission under 12 MRS, Chapter 106-A. - 206.
+U.S.G.S. means United States Geological Survey. - 207.
+Value means the relative lightness or intensity of a color; one of the three variables of soil color defined within the Munsell system of classification. - 208.
+Variance means written authorization that permits some act or condition not otherwise permitted by this rule. - 209.
+Vault privy means an alternative toilet that retains human waste in a sealed vault. - 210.
+Vernal pool means a natural, temporary-to-semi-permanent body of water, also known as a seasonal forest pool, occurring in a shallow depression that typically fills during the spring or fall and may dry during the summer.
+Vernal pools have no permanent inlet and no viable populations or predatory fish and may provide the primary breeding habitat for wood frogs, spotted salamanders, blue-spotted salamanders, and fairy shrimp, as well as valuable habitat for other plants and wildlife, including rare, threatened, and endangered species. - 211.
+Vernal pool, significant means vernal pools that are not man-made where their significance is determined by the number and type of pool-breeding amphibian egg masses in a pool, or the presence of fairy shrimp, or use by threatened or endangered species, as specified in Section 9(B) of the Significant Wildlife Habitat Rules (06-096 CMR ch 335). - 212.
+Wastewater means any domestic wastewater, or other wastewater from commercial, industrial, or residential sources which has constituents similar to that of domestic wastewater.
+This term specifically excludes hazardous or toxic wastes and materials or wastewater from agricultural operations.
+See also, definition of domestic wastewater. - 213.
+Wastewater discharge license means wastewater discharge license issued by the Maine Department of Environmental Protection under 38 MRS §414.